timmcginley/41934/TechStack/README.md

 [41934](/)
 # Advanced BIM Tech Stack

-We will use different technologies in this course but for starters you should.
+We will use different technologies in this course but for starters you should. in this course we only teach Free and Open Source Software.
+You are welcome to work with other tools, but the emphasis will be on Open Data and Standards.

 Install [Blender](/Concepts/Blender)